Aghanim-3C/STADIUM_BATTLE_FX_DS---Unofficial-Compatibility-Fork/README.md

 How it works:

 DRAMATIC_SHAPE_COMPANION (required) forwards modules from either DRAMATIC_SHAPE or BATTLE_ART_VOXEL_FORK.
-Supports models, camera, and stadium features through this forwarding.
+Supports effects, camera, and stadium features through this forwarding.

 Installation: